 OVW offers several options for an applicant to provide advance notice to OVW if receipt of its application will be delayed.
 Applicants should refer to the chart below for the various scenarios.
 Applicants should thoroughly familiarize themselves with the requirements as outlined by OVW in the chart below.
-An applicant's request to submit an application after the deadline will be considered by OWV if all of the steps below are followed.
+An applicant's request to submit an application after the deadline will be considered by OVW if all of the steps below are followed.
 Only in rare circumstances are extensions granted.
 For applicants that receive permission to submit an application after the deadline, those applications will be reviewed to ensure that the application meets the basic minimum eligibility requirements (BMR) and will be subject to the review process as outlined in this solicitation.

-Step Timeline Action Experiencing Technical Difficulties Prior to or During Application Prior to the application deadline, the applicant must contact OVW GMS Support at 1-866-655-4482, or OVW.GMSSupport@usdoj.gov if the application is being submitted through GMS .
-Prior to the application deadline of September 16 , 2017 Submission Contact the OVW Tribal Affairs Division at Darla.sims@usdoj.gov and Nicole.ashley@usdoj.gov prior to the application deadline stating that the applicant is experiencing unforeseeable technical issues and provide a phone number and/or email address where the applicant can be reached.
-Request Permission to Within 24 hours after the application deadline, the applicant must email the following Within 24 hours after the deadline of Submit a Late information to the OVW Tribal Affairs Division September 16, 2017 Application. at Darla.sims@usdoj.gov and Nicole.ashley@usdoj.gov to request permission to submit a late application.
-OVW Review and Late Application Submission Decision OVW will review and verify, with the OVW GMS Support, all information submitted related to the technical difficulties experienced by the applicant.
-It is anticipated that decisions will be made within four weeks from the application deadline.
-OVW will contact the applicant to either approve or deny the request to submit a late application.
-If the technical issues cannot be verified as unforeseeable, the application will be rejected as late.

-Applicant may contact the OVW Tribal Affairs Division at Darla.sims@usdoj.gov and Nicole.ashley@usdoj.gov for information on the request.
-Extraordinary Natural or Manmade Disasters In cases of extraordinary natural or manmade disasters, such as extreme weather emergencies or terrorist acts, applicants may request to submit late applications to the OVW Tribal Affairs Division at Darla.sims@usdoj.gov and Nicole.ashley@usdoj.gov .
+Step Action Timeline Experiencing Technical Prior to the application deadline, the applicant must contact the Grants.gov Customer Support Hotline at 1-800-518-4726, or support@grants.gov .
+Prior to the application Difficulties Prior to or Contact virginia.baran@usdoj.gov prior to the application deadline, stating deadline, February 15, During Application that the applicant is experiencing unforeseeable technical issues.
+Provide a phone number and email address where the applicant can be reached.
+2017.
+Submission If the applicant does not have access to email at this time, the applicant can - call (202) 305-2093 to report having technical difficulties.
+MUL CAL Request Permission to Submit a Late Within 24 hours after the application deadline, the applicant must email virginia.baran@usdoj.gov again, requesting permission to submit a late application.
+The request must include: Within 24 hours after the deadline, Application The complete grant application package, meaning within 24 hours after The applicant's DUNS number, and 11:59 p.m.
+E.T. on February 15, The Grants.gov Help Desk tracking number(s).
+2017.
+Any request not containing each of these items will not be considered for late submission.
+OVW Review and Late Application Submission Decision OVW will review and attempt to verify all information submitted related to the technical difficulties experienced by the applicant.
+Failure to begin the application process well in advance of the deadline is not a reason to accept a late application.
+If OVW is not able to verify the information submitted as part of a late application request, and/or is not able to verify that technical issues were unforeseeable, the request will be denied.
+A decision whether to accept a late application will be made within six weeks from the application OVW will contact the applicant to either approve or deny the request to submit a late application. deadline.
+Extraordinary Natural or Manmade Disasters In cases of extraordinary natural or manmade disasters, such as extreme weather emergencies or terrorist acts, applicants may request to submit applications up to seven calendar days after the application deadline by contacting virginia.baran@usdoj.gov or (202) 305-2093.
 The request should specify the nature of the disaster and how it affected the applicant's ability to submit an application on time.
 OVW may request additional documentation from the applicant verifying the extraordinary natural or manmade disaster.
-Up to 7 calendar days after the application deadline of September 16 , 2017 .
-Therefore, no later than September 23, 2017.
+Within seven days after the deadline.

 Failure to begin the registration or application submission process in sufficient time is not an acceptable reason for a late application submission.
-Applicants should register with SAM and GMS by September 15, 2017.
-To ensure a successful application submission, OVW strongly encourages applicants to submit their applications at least 48, but no less than 24, hours before the deadline.
+Applicants should register with SAM and Grants.gov by February 1, 2017.
+To ensure a successful application submission, OVW strongly encourages applicants to submit their applications at least 48 hours-and no less than 24 hours-before the deadline.